sQu4rks/software-engineering-for-ases/source/01-05-software_architecture.rst

     The UML diagram family tree.

-There are two families of diagrams. **Structure diagrams** defining the structure of our solution and **Behaviour Diagrams** defining the behaviour of our solution.
+There are two families of diagrams. **Structure diagrams** define the structure of our solution and **Behaviour Diagrams** define the behaviour of our solution.

 In this tutorial we will focus on